lonnie-nguyen/lonnie-nguyen/README.md

 - 👋 Hi, I’m @lonnie-nguyen
-- 👀 I’m interested in technology (software & gadgets), space, and music
+- 👀 I’m interested in technology (software & gadgets), and music
 - 🌱 I’m currently in the Master of Software Engineering program at UC Irvine (cohort 2022)
 - 📫 How to reach me: loann@uci.edu